zacniewski/RPi-cluster-2025/scripts/discover_hosts.md

 ### Network Discovery Tool

-The `discover_hosts.py` script allows to discover hostnames of devices in your local network.
+The `discover_hosts.py` script allows discovering hostnames of devices in your local network.
 This is particularly useful when setting up a Raspberry Pi cluster to identify all the nodes.

 #### Requirements